 Once you've selected some text in Daytz, you can click and hold and drag it to another spot on the same day, or to a different program.
 A common thing to do is drag ti to the desktop, where it becomes a "Clippings File".
 At some later time, you can drag the "Clippings File" back to Daytz or some other program.

-hierarchical menu named "Services".
-If you select some text in Daytz, then pull down the "Services" menu, you'll see
+On the menu bar, next to the menu, is the Daytz menu.
+On the Daytz menu is a hierarchical menu named "Services".
+If you select some text in Daytz, then pull down the "Services" menu, you'll see that some of the choices on it are enabled.

 Under OS X, when you type search text into a Find dialog, many programs share that search text.
 If you do a "Find" in Safari or Stickies, then move to Daytz and do a "Find", you'll see that Daytz has pre-loaded the Find Dialog Box with your search text.
 Note that your previous searches are saved in chronological order in the Find Dialog Box's Search Text's popup menu.